Akagutz/Node-api-postgres/README.md

 # swamp-events
-> A nodejs bot that listen to event notifications on the database with Postgres
+> A nodejs bot that listens to event notifications on the database with Postgres
 > event triggers and stream events to the frontend using the SSE api

 ## About